🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Individual race trading

-When you possess specialised insight into a particular state's dynamics — regional surveys, candidate strength, voter mobilisation patterns — you can deploy that advantage through individual Senate race contracts.
-State-level knowledge frequently proves superior to generalised commentary.
+When you possess specialised understanding of a particular state's dynamics — regional polling trends, candidate calibre, voter mobilisation patterns — race-specific markets enable you to capitalise on that insight.
+Regional knowledge frequently outperforms broad national analysis.

 Control markets